tolmachevroman/mqtt-aosp-demo/android/README.md

 ## Credits

-Built with ❤️ for the Android community, demonstrating production-ready MQTT implementation with modern Android architecture.
+Built with care for the Android community, demonstrating production-ready MQTT implementation with modern Android architecture.